Dyke (slang)

-Dyke is a slang term, used as a noun meaning lesbian and as an adjective describing things associated with lesbians.
+Dyke is a slang term, used as a noun meaning lesbian.
 It originated as a homophobic slur for masculine, butch, or androgynous girls or women.
-Pejorative use of the word still exists, but the term dyke has been reappropriated by many lesbians to imply assertiveness and toughness.
+Pejorative use of the word still exists, but the term dyke has been reappropriated by many lesbians to imply assertiveness and toughness (for example: the Dykes on Bikes motorcycle club).

 Origins and historical usage

 The origin of the term dyke is obscure and many theories have been proposed.
 Most etymologies assert that dyke is derived from bulldyke, which has a similar meaning.
 The term first appears in an August 1921 article in the journal Medical Review of Reviews titled "The 'Fairy' and the Lady Lover".
 In this article, Perry M. Lichtenstein, a prison physician in New York City, reports on the case of a female prisoner he examined: "She stated that she had indulged in the practice of 'bull diking,' as she termed it.
 She was a prisoner in one of the reformatories, and there a certain young woman fell in love with her."
 The forms bulldyker and bulldyking also appear later on in the Harlem Renaissance novels of the late 1920s, including Eric D. Walrond's 1926 Tropic Death, Carl van Vechten's 1926 Nigger Heaven, and Claude McKay's 1928 Home to Harlem.
 The Oxford English Dictionary notes the first attestation as Berrey and Van den Bark's 1942 American Thesaurus of Slang, which lists bulldiker as a synonym for lesbian.

 The etymology of bulldyke is also obscure.
 It may be related to the late-19th-century slang use of dike ("ditch") for the vulva.
 Bull ("male cattle") being used in the sense of "masculine" and "aggressive" (e.g., in bullish), a bulldyke would have implied (with similar levels of offensiveness) a "masculine cunt".
 Other theories include that bulldyke derived from morphodite, a variant of hermaphrodite; that it was a term for stud bulls and originally applied to sexually successful men; or that it was a dialectical corruption of the name of the rebel Celtic queen Boadicea.